Techtonica/curriculum/command-line/command-line-advanced.md

 - Special characters
   - Some special characters must be treated differently to use literally.
   - `&` is a special character.
 It must be quoted if you're going to use it in a string.
   - Quotes within quotes (specifically, quotes that you're using as part of your text within quotes you're using to tell the command line that you're making a string) need to be marked as "not the set of quotes that will mark the end of the string."
-This process is called "escaping", as in "don't forget to escape this characters."
+This process is called "escaping", as in "don't forget to escape these characters."
 On the command line, the escape character is `\`, and you use it by placing it immediately before the character you need to escape.
     ```bash
     echo "My name is \"Lin\""
     ```